-What’s the gameplay like in Yakuza: Like a Dragon?
+What’s Yakuza: Like a Dragon gameplay like?

 There are still some vestiges of the old system, such as how characters move around the map while in combat.
 The combat camera acts as it did with the former active battle system was still in play.
 Nevertheless, Like a Dragon is a whole new Yakuza game.

 Do you need to play other Yakuza games first?